jiya-coder/Maggie/README.md

 For support, email jiyajaiswal524@gmail.com or create an issue in the GitHub repository.

 Made with ❤️ and 🍜 by Jiya Jaiswal

+📦 <b>Deployment</b>

+This project includes a vercel.json configuration file for seamless deployment to Vercel.
+Simply connect your GitHub repository to Vercel and it will automatically detect and deploy the project.

 <div align="center">
 Enjoy your Maggi! 🎉